First, make sure the desired Domain is using RSH Web Services DNS or Name Servers

 Use the Manage the Domain interface to manage the domain’s document root directory, remove the domain name, or perform other actions.
 From the Additional Resources menu, you can select the following actions to perform in a new browser tab:

-• Create an Email Address - Add an email address to the website.
+• Create an Email Account - Add an email address to the website.

 • Modify the Zones - Create, edit, and delete Domain Name System (DNS) records.